McMahonLab/OMD-TOIL/scripts/10_mapping/10b_uncompetitive/README.md

       * other RNA (RNA)
       * the internal standard (Int Std)

-* `normFolder/genome.RPKM.out`
+* `normFolder/genome.counts.out`

-    For each genome, this file reports the total number of reads from each metatranscriptome which map to each gene locus of the genome, expressed on an RPKM basis.
+    For each genome, this file reports the total number of reads from each metatranscriptome which map to each gene locus of the genome, expressed as the total number of counts.
+Users can then normalize these count data however they like.

     The file is a comma-separated file, with columns as follows: